2018CS303/assignments-sonalgarg2806/assignment2_1.md

 ### Blue Ocean

-1. From the administrator account, move to Manage Jenkins -> Manage Plugins.
+1. From the administrator account,open Manage Jenkins -> Manage Plugins.
-2. Install Blue Ocean (BlueOcean Aggregator) plugin from the list of Available plugins.
+2. Install Blue Ocean plugin from the list of Available plugins.
-3. Install Blue Ocean along with the required dependencies.
-4. Restart Jenkins.
+3. Restart Jenkins.
 Type in terminal  sudo service jenkins restart
-5. Upon restart, enable the Blue Ocean option from the GUI.
+4. Upon restart, enable the Blue Ocean option from the GUI.

 ### Private repository as FreeStyle Project